Why the Moon sometimes looks orange

 The Moon also appears to take on an orange or red colour during a total lunar eclipse as a result of longer wavelengths of sunlight being refracted by the Earth’s atmosphere onto the eclipsed Moon.

-Ignore any talk of the green Moon myth though: unlike in the case described above, there's no known natural phenomenon that would make the Moon turn green!
+Ignore any talk of the green Moon myth though.
+There's no known natural phenomenon that would make the Moon turn green!

 Have you observed or photographed an orange Moon?
 Get in touch by emailing contactus@skyatnightmagazine.com